ecomplus/application-starter/README.md

 npm i
 ```

-Then you can call `npm run serve` from root project folder to test the function locally before deploy.
+Then you can call `npm run serve` from project root to test the function locally before deploy.

 ### Firebase tools